-The Islamic regime of Iran’s media outlets has called Namazie immoral and corrupt and did an ‘exposé’ on her entitled “Meet this anti-religion woman.”
+The Islamic regime of Iran’s media outlets has called Namazie "immoral" and "corrupt" and did an ‘exposé’ on her entitled “Meet this anti-religion woman.”

 Maryam was a character in DV8 Physical Theatre’s Can We Talk About This?, which deals with freedom of speech, censorship and Islam.

-In the past few years, she has been involved in nude protest in defence of women’s rights in the Middle East and North Africa, initiated a Day to Stand with Bangladesh’s Bloggers and Activists; an International Day to Defend Amina and the Nude Photo Revolutionary Calendar 2012-2013, founded Iran Solidarity, and helped launch the Manifesto for a Free and Secular Middle East and North Africa.
+In the past few years, Maryam has been involved in nude protest in defence of women’s rights in the Middle East and North Africa, initiated a Day to Stand with Bangladesh’s Bloggers and Activists; an International Day to Defend Amina and the Nude Photo Revolutionary Calendar 2012-2013, founded Iran Solidarity, and helped launch the Manifesto for a Free and Secular Middle East and North Africa.

 She has spoken and written numerous articles on women’s rights issues, free expression, Islamism, and secularism.
 She has co-authored Sharia Law in Britain: A Threat to One Law for All and Equal Rights, Enemies Not Allies: The Far-Right and The Political and Legal Status of Apostates in Islam.
 She also has an essay entitled ‘When the Hezbollah came to my School’ in 50 Voices of Disbelief: Why We Are Atheists and is featured in A Better Life: A Hundred Atheists Speak out on Joy and Meaning in a World Without God.